-AT&T is one of the largest telecommunications companies in the world.
-They are based in Dallas and are known for their mobile phone services.
+AT&T is one of the largest telecommunications companies in the world and is known for its mobile phone services.

-Right now, AT&T has a massive dividend yield of 7.18 percent.
-It has also consistently been in Robinhood’s top 100 stocks over the past several months.
+Right now, AT&T has a massive dividend yield of 8.77% and has consistently been in Robinhood’s top 100 stocks.

 This huge dividend has provided investors with consistent cash flow, regardless of any ups and downs in its share price.